nightscout/AndroidAPS/README-Combo.md

   both of these issues can be resolved in future versions.

 Known issues:
-- On phones with low memory (or aggressive power saving settings), Android may kill AAPS frequently (if the buttons on the overview screen aren't displayed when opening AAPS, the app was started again after Android killed it).
-  This may trigger false 'pump unreachable alarms' on start.
-  See the Combo tab's "last connection" field to check when the pump was last connected.
-  This may drain the pump's battery quicker since on startup the basal profile is read from the pump.
-This may also increase the chance to hit the bug that makes the pump reject all incoming connections until a button on the pump is pressed.
-- Occasionally (every couple of days or less) AAPS might fail to automatically cancel a TBR CANCELLED alert and needs to be dealt with (press the refresh button in AAPS to transfer the warning to AAPS or confirm the alert on the pump).
-Similarly, the 'pump unreachable' bug may occur from time to time.
+- Occasionally (every couple of days or so) AAPS might fail to automatically cancel a TBR CANCELLED alert the user then needs to deal with (press the refresh button in AAPS to transfer the warning to AAPS or confirm the alert on the pump).
+- Similarly, the 'pump unreachable' bug may occur from time to time, which requires confirming the alert on the pump to get the pump to accept connections again.
 - Overall the integration seems rather robust, but there are limits to the way the pump is controlled and how stable BT is, so there will be minor issues like the above from time to time, though they're small compared to what works well.